FlipsideCrypto/ethereum-models/models/doc_descriptions/olas/olas_table_docs.md

 {% docs olas_ez_olas_locking_table_doc %}

-This convenience table captures the locking of OLAS tokens for both Voting Escrow OLAS (veOLAS) and Burnable Locked OLAS (buOLAS), including information on the amount locked and the duration of the lock-up periods.
+This convenience table captures the locking of OLAS tokens for Voting Escrow OLAS (veOLAS), including information on the amount locked and the duration of the lock-up periods.

 {% enddocs %}